fleschutz/PowerShell/Docs/open-home-folder.md

 ## open-home-folder.ps1 - Opens the home folder

-This script starts the File Explorer and shows the home folder.
+This script launches the File Explorer with the user's home folder.

 ## Parameters
 ```powershell